Pter61/osrcir2024/README.md

 Watch or star this repository to get notified about the release.

 ## Contact
-For questions or collaboration inquiries, reach out via [your email or GitHub Issues section].
+For questions or collaboration inquiries, reach out via tangyuanmin@iie.ac.cn.

 ## Citing